aws-quickstart/cdk-eks-blueprints/docs/addons/cloudwatch-adot-addon.md

   .build(app, 'my-stack-name');
 ```

 Pattern # 2 : Overriding property value for different deployment Modes.
 This pattern deploys an ADOT collector on the namespace specified in `namespace`, name specified in `name` with `daemonset` as the mode to visualize metrics in CloudWatch console.
-Deployment mode can be overridden to any of these values - `deployment`, `daemonset`, `statefulset`, `sidecar`.
-You can pass required metrics including custom metrics and required pod labels of applications emitting custom metrics to visualize using `metricsNameSelectors`, `podLabels` as parameters as shown below.
+Deployment mode can be overridden to any of these values - `deployment`, `daemonset`, `statefulset`, `sidecar`. `sidecar` mode is to support Fargate profile.
+You can pass required metrics including custom metrics and required pod labels of application pods emitting custom metrics to visualize using `metricsNameSelectors`, `podLabelRegex` as parameters as shown below.

 ```typescript
 import * as cdk from 'aws-cdk-lib';